aderusha/HASwitchPlate/Documentation/05_Home_Assistant.md

 5. Paste the Lovelace configuration you copied in step 1 at the very end of the existing configuration and select `SAVE` from the top-right.
 6. Click the `X` at the top-left to exit the raw configuration editor, then click `X` at the top-left again to exit the dashboard editor.

+### First time setup

-To apply your changes, restart Home Assistant (`Configuration` > `Server Controls` > `Server management` > `RESTART`) and then continue to the [First time setup](#first-time-setup) section below to initialize your environment.
+1. To apply your changes, restart Home Assistant (`Configuration` > `Server Controls` > `Server management` > `RESTART`)

-[Check out this video](https://youtu.be/wbtVfuDKaM4) for the complete process of starting up a new Hass.io installation, configuring the required add-ons, and setting up your first HASP device.
+2. After Home Assistant has restarted, look for a tab along the top with your device name and select it.
+Click the button labeled `Click here for HASP <name> First-Time Setup`.

+You should now have a fully-functioning HASP installation ready for customization!

 ---